 In a separate study, the center shares three challenges described by rural prescribers: time constraints, lack of behavioral health and psychosocial support services, and concerns for drug diversion and medication misuse.
 A fourth challenge was inclusion of additional OUD patients into their patient roster.
 The researchers also note in contrast to other studies, prescribers in their study were more concerned about drug diversion issues than finances.

 According to the 2016 Surgeon General’s opioid report, diversion is described as a medical and legal concept involving the transfer of any legally prescribed controlled substance from the person for whom it was prescribed to another person for any illicit use.
 Recent journal articles, along with professional society guidelines, acknowledge that MAT benefits exceed drug diversion risks.
 Education regarding drug diversion is part of MAT waiver education.
-Federal toolkit documents addressing diversion are also available.
+Federal toolkit documents (no longer available online) addressing diversion are also available.

 Other Rural Challenges: Infrastructure, Funding, Sharing Best Practices